How to Avoid Leadership Burnout (3 pro Strategies)

 When the pandemic first began, my business, like many, was quiet.
 Really quiet – and really boring.
 What did I do to combat the boredom?
 I learned something new.
 Honestly, it was the perfect time for it.

-Realizing the need to add a virtual option for the Leadership Evolution Program (we had already been doing one-on-one coaching via Zoom a lot before the pandemic, but not for our leadership programs), I got to work learning how best to facilitate these programs online and took six classes, and you know what?
+Realizing the need to add a virtual option for the Leadership Evolution Program (we had already been doing one-on-one coaching via Zoom a lot before the pandemic, but not for our executive leadership coaching programs), I got to work learning how best to facilitate these programs online and took six classes, and you know what?
 This learning was a success in myriad ways, from stepping out of boredom to strengthening my skills to adding a much-needed service for my clients.
 In fact, as early as the very first class, I found myself happier and feeling more alive because I was reinvesting in myself.

 When we choose to learn, we develop new skills, invite alternative perspectives, and expand our network as we meet new people along the way.